oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 The path-centric view in RSDL allows to enumerate the allowed requests and specify which  query options are supported for these requests.

 ## HTTP capabilities
-The first level of the above mentioned capabilities is to specify the path of theURL and the HTTP method, Here is a partial RSDL to demonstrate this.
+The first level of the above mentioned capabilities is to specify the path of the URL and the HTTP method, Here is a partial RSDL to demonstrate this.

 ``` rsdl
 path /orders {